Infrequent notes & strong opinions weakly held, usually (but not exclusively!) about designing, building & shipping user

-Give Weekly, a weekly newsletter about a single good cause, is an attempt to make regular giving frictionless for those as privileged as I, while giving me the opportunity to regularly research & learn more about an issue and, hopefully, funnel some support to the people and organisations working to make a difference.
+Give Weekly, a weekly newsletter about a single good cause, is an attempt to make regular giving frictionless for anyone with disposable income and an email address, while giving me a regular excuse to research & learn about an issue and, hopefully, funnel some support to the people and organisations working to make a difference.

 Today I Learned

 A microblog and an experiment with a git-powered mobile publishing workflow.
 TIL is a nod to writing on the web before it was a race to the top of the algorithmic feed; a place for me to write down interesting things I learn purely for the sake of writing down interesting things I learn.

 I’ve been building user interfaces at Envato since 2011.

 - The 12MB Web Page: A tale of perfect PageSpeed scores & developer happiness (Envato Code Party, May 2016)

 - The UI is an Application (Dutch PHP Conference, Jun 2015)